This super delicious and healthy chia pudding recipe lets you try a new flavor every day of the week!

 Blueberry Pie Chia Pudding: Stir in 1/4 cup mashed or pureed blueberries or blueberry yogurt.
 Add a dash of cinnamon and tiny sprinkle of cardamom if desired.

 Other flavor ideas for how to make chia pudding: mocha, pumpkin, matcha, pb&j, piña colada, nutella, chocolate chip cherry, cinnamon roll, orange vanilla, key lime pie, coconut chocolate…

 How To Make Chia Pudding

-    Whisk all ingredients together in a container.
-Cover the container, shake, and refrigerate overnight.
+Whisk all ingredients together in the container until evenly combined.
+Cover the container, shake it up, and refrigerate overnight.

 This recipe will keep 4-5 days in the fridge, so it’s great for meal prep.